Where The Locals Go In Ghent

-Clamoring for some that classic, pretty, medieval European city feel?
-There’s definitely no lack of options in Belgium, with Antwerp, Brussels and Bruges all a (cobble)stone’s throw away, but they say that Ghent is “Europe’s best-kept secret”.
+Longing for that classic, pretty, medieval European city vibe – the kind that takes you back to all those fairy tales and medieval folklore you read as a kid?
+There’s no lack of options in Belgium, with Antwerp, Brussels and Bruges all a (cobble)stone’s throw away.
+But if you want an unparalleled experience of Belgium, many say that Ghent is “Europe’s best-kept secret”.
 These tips by our Ghent locals might just give you a taste of why that is.
-Keeping visiting Europe by rail with the Global Pass or the Interrail Benelux Pass!

 A gem of a library

-Ghent locals are really proud of their new public library.
-De Krook, named after the location of the library on a “wrinkle” (“kreuk” in Dutch) of the river Scheldt, has an awesome view of Ghent’s three towers from the 3rd floor, and its bar comes with local Bennie’s stamp of approval.
-If you’re walking through the city centre in the evening, its illumination is worth dropping by for.
+Ghent locals are proud of their public library, De Krook, named in honor of the location of the library on a “wrinkle” (“kreuk” in Dutch) of the river Scheldt.
+The library also has a stunning view of Ghent’s three medieval towers — the Belfry of Ghent, Saint Bavo Cathedral Tower, and Saint Nicholas’ Church Tower — from its third floor.

 A city for night walks